On the topology of fiber-type curves: a Zariski pair of affine nodal curves: Preliminaries

-Theorem~\ref{thm:existencePencil} shows that, in order for an affine curve to have a free fundamental group of the complement, it must consist on a finite union of irreducible fibers of a polynomial map.
+\begin{rem} This result implies that, if an affine curve satisfies that the fundamental group of its complement in $\CC^2$ is a free product of cyclic groups, then it is a free group, and moreover, the affine curve must consist of a finite union of irreducible fibers of a polynomial map $f:\CC^2\to\CC$. \end{rem}

+The goal of Section~\ref{sec:zar-pairs} is to find Zariski pairs in this setting, where the irreducible components of both curves will be closures of fibers of the same admissible map.